kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-20-gulp-tutorial-3-build-clean-jekyll.markdown

 {% endhighlight %}
 {% endfigure %}

+If you use a newer version of `del` or run into trouble, because `del` doesn’t finish, try deleting the `callback` from the function.

 ## Jekyll
 Next I will write the configuration and the task to create the Jekyll site: